Picture this: You’re sipping on a refreshing glass of sangria while soaking up the warm sun on a beautiful Spanish beach.

 This dream scenario is a reality for many expats who have decided to move to Spain from the US.
 It may seem like a far-fetched idea, but there are many reasons why moving to Spain from the US is a smart decision.

-From the country’s rich history and culture to its excellent healthcare system and warm weather, Spain has loads to offer.
+Spain has loads to offer, from rich history and culture to an excellent healthcare system and warm weather.

 Are you ready to start living your dream life in Spain?

 Spain in Brief